 When I’m working with clients with thinning hair, ultimately one of the most key conversations we have is about how difficult their hair is to style.
-They’ll use words and phrases like frizzy, or challenging, “it won’t cooperate,” or it’s hard to style even before they understand that they are dealing with hair loss or aging hair.
+They’ll use words and phrases like "frizzy" or challenging, complaining that “it won’t cooperate." or it’s hard to style even before they understand that they are dealing with hair loss or aging hair.

 In many post-menopausal women, we see a “miniaturization" of the hair, meaning the hair becomes smaller in diameter.

-People often seem confused by this challenging new hair, the frizz, when their hair was once smoother.
-Why it’s so hard to style?
-It’s simply a feature of miniaturization, and there are ways that you can deal with it.
+People often seem confused by this challenging new hair, the frizz, when their hair used to be substantially smoother.
+Why is it so hard to style?
+It’s simply a feature of miniaturization.
+The good news is, there are ways to deal with it.

-The tendency of most is to heat style it more, to use a flat iron on those stubborn hairs and smooth them out, BUT that is actually making it worse.
-Sorry, but it’s true.
+The tendency of most is to heat style it more, maybe by using a flat iron on those stubborn hairs to smooth them out.
+BUT that actually makes it worse.
+Sorry, but it's true.
 Heat styling causes more breakage and more hair loss.
-There is no amount of blow drying and hot irons that one can use that will fix this frizz.
-I’m not saying that you can’t use what you need to get the look you desire, but to fix and repair you need some new game plays.
+No amount of blow drying or hot irons will fix that frizz.
+I’m not saying that you can’t use your favorite hair tools to get the look you want, but styling hair and repairing hair are totally separate things.
+And to fix and repair... well, you'll need some new game plays.

 There are Three Grades as part of the Scale.
-In Grade III, you will notice there is a lot of “scarring” (aka baldness), and for those clients there is not much that we can do.
-These ladies are perfect candidates for a wig or hair piece and they will be happy wearing a topper.
+In Grade III, you will notice there is a lot of “scarring” (aka baldness).
+A client who is experiencing Grade III hair loss is a perfect candidate for a topper.
 Don’t knock wigs or toppers.
 There is a time.

 Many of women in Grade II are still able to work with styling and root concealers and feel covered.
 Grade II women will find that the area you notice (pictured) that is most thinning is the most challenging and now you know why.
 If left untreated and without a good maintenance plan Grade I can quickly go to Grade II.